 Student Employment Handbook

-All Student Employees are responsible for reading and following the Employment Guidelines set forth in the Student Employment Handbook.
+Student Assistants, Bridge, and Work Study Employees are responsible for reading and following the Employment Guidelines set forth in the Student Employment Handbook.

 Time Sheet Instructions